osmus/teachosm.org/sotmus/index.md

 ## Registration:
 You can attend the conference and the workshop for only $35 or attend the workshop for FREE!
 1. Register for the conference here using the code 'TEACHOSM' for the $35 reduced registration: https://ti.to/osmus/state-of-the-map-us-2017
-2. Then register for the FREE workshop
+2. Then register for the FREE workshop here: http://bit.ly/2xrOkia

 ## Who should attend:
 * High School, community college, and university geography teachers